surveyjs/survey-creator/docs/customize-question-types-third-party-component-integration-react.md

 });
 ```

 To try the functionality, you can add a custom property of the `"color"` type to the survey.
 The code below adds a custom `backgroundColor` property.
 When users change its value, they change the `--background` CSS variable.
-The [`onActiveTabChanged`](https://surveyjs.io/survey-creator/documentation/api-reference/survey-creator#onActiveTabChanged) event handler reapplies the selected background color when users switch to the Designer or Preview page.
+The [`onActiveTabChanged`](https://surveyjs.io/survey-creator/documentation/api-reference/survey-creator#onActiveTabChanged) event handler reapplies the selected background color when users switch to the Designer or Preview tab.

 ```js
 import { SurveyCreator, SurveyCreatorComponent } from "survey-creator-react";